tcheletc/Book-Management-API/README.md

 ## Assumptions

+- All books must contain a title, author, publication date, and price
+- A future publication date for a book is prohibited
+- The books are sorted by author name and then by book title
-- SQLite is used for simplicity and portability.
+- Search is case insensitive
-- No authentication or authorization implemented.
-- Minimal API used instead of traditional controllers.

 ## Development Decisions

-- Entity Framework Core with code-first approach
+- SQLite is used for simplicity and portability
-- Minimal API chosen for cleaner and simpler API structure
+- Controllers used instead of Minimal API
 - Swagger is enabled by default

 ## Future Improvements